Elvis-1104/Superstore/README.md

 # Superstore
-This is my first Git Repository.
+This is my first data analysis project using Python and Tableau.
+Feedback and suggestions for improvement are most welcome.
+Author - Elvis George